ptes77/TetrisAI/README.md

 Version 1 of a Tetris AI written in Python

+The AI utilizes an evolutionary algorithm that selects well-performing rulesets within each generation to be a model/reference point in the creation of rulesets in the subsequent generation.
+Eventually, the AI will reach a local minimum ruleset that will allow it to autonomously play the game.

 How to use:

 In the __init__ constructor of the Tetris class, change the following values to preference: